 He has expertise in the treatment of urological cancers and research on prostate cancer in men of African descent.
 He contributed to running an NIH funded research project on prostate cancer under Dr Serigne Gueye co-PI in collaboration with Dr Timothy Rebbeck co-PI from University of Harvard.
 Such research focused on a better understanding of clinical and molecular epidemiology of prostate cancer in Senegalese men with an emphasis on developing research infrastructure.

 This research was further enlarged in a consortium, the Men of African Descent Carcinoma of the Prostate (MADCaP).
+Dr Jalloh is Co Investigator in an NIH/NCI funded grant to MADCaP (U01CA184374 – Dr Timothy Rebbeck PI) to study the Genetic Epidemiology of Prostate Cancer in Africa in the period 2019-2024.

 In 2013, he completed a UCSF/SIU post doctoral scholarship training in Urologic Oncology at the University of California San Francisco under Dr Peter R Carroll, MD and published peer reviewed papers on prostate cancer.